 VICTORIAN TRADE CARDS.

-I love finding unique vintage pieces that carry a story, and these Victorian trade cards do just that.
-What may seem like simple printed pieces are actually some of the earliest expressions of advertising, blending art, storytelling, and persuasion in sophisticated ways.
-From educational content to collectible formats, they reveal how deeply rooted the fundamentals of our industry truly are.
-Today, it’s clear that while technology has transformed how we communicate, the fundamentals of visual persuasion are the same.
+I love finding unique vintage pieces that carry a story.
+What may seem like simple printed pieces are actually some of the earliest expressions of advertising — blending art, storytelling, and persuasion in sophisticated ways.
+From educational content to collectible formats, Victorian Trade Cards bring to light how deeply rooted the fundamentals of our industry are.
+It’s clear that while technology has transformed how we communicate, the fundamentals of visual persuasion are the same.

-Part of what makes these cards more accessible than we might expect is their original purpose as collectibles.
-People would gather and preserve them in scrapbooks, turning advertising into something worth keeping.
-Paired with the rise of mass-produced lithography, these cards were widely distributed yet intentionally designed to be saved.
+Part of what makes these cards more accessible than we might expect was their secondary purpose as collectibles.
+Paired with the rise of mass-produced lithography at the time, these cards were widely distributed yet intentionally designed to be saved.
+People would often preserve them in scrapbooks, turning advertising into something worth keeping.

 Liebig’s Fleisch-Extract